SsLlAaDdEe/SsLlAaDdEe/README.md

 - 👋 Hi, I’m @SsLlAaDdEe
-- 👀 I’m interested in ... basic coding
+- 👀 I’m interested in ... web development, and UI/UX design
 - 🌱 I’m currently learning ...
-Python, C++, Java
+Python, C++, C#, HTML.
-- 💞️ I’m looking to collaborate on ... all 3 listed above
+- 💞️ I’m looking to collaborate on ...
+HTML and Python.
 - 📫 How to reach me ... vickycom520@gmail.com

 <!---